sogada/sogada.github.io/_pages/work-summary.md

 ======

 Below is a list of workshops that I played a key role in organizing:
 - Genome-Wide Association Studies in Human and Agricultural Biotechnology Workshop (2022).
-Organized by Jomo Kenyatta University of A griculture and Technology and Hasselt University.
+Organized by Jomo Kenyatta University of Agriculture and Technology and Hasselt University.
 - Introduction to R programming for biologists (2024).
-Organized by Jomo Kenyatta University of A griculture and Technology and Hasselt University.
+Organized by Jomo Kenyatta University of Agriculture and Technology and Hasselt University.